sefffal/DirectDetectionsTemplate/README.md

 # Direct Detections Template
-This repository hosts a VS Codespace devcontainer template that makes it easy to test out the DirectDetections.jl package with your data, without having to install anything.
+This repository hosts a VS Codespace devcontainer template that makes it easy to test out the Octofitter.jl package with your data, without having to install anything.

 Click below to get started: